 The Artistic Apprentice will report to the Artistic Director and the Associate Artistic Director.
-Apprentice will assist with dramaturgy for the full six shows in our season as well as assisting resident and guest directors in the rehearsal space.
+Apprentice will assist with dramaturgy for the season as well as supporting resident and guest directors in the rehearsal space.
 Additionally, the artistic apprentice will facilitate local auditions for each production.
-Ideal candidates have experience in dramaturgy and/or directing, a knack for the creative process and the art of collaboration, and an insightful, positive energy that fuses seamlessly with Triad Stage core values.
+The apprentice will also assist with Theatre+ programming, audience engagement events, study guides, and projects as assigned.
+Ideal candidates have experience in dramaturgy and/or directing, a commitment to collaboration and the creative process, and an insightful, positive energy that fuses seamlessly with Triad Stage core values.
 There is a seasonal stipend and shared housing available.

-The Marketing and Development Apprentice will report to the Marketing Manager, Development Manager, and Director of Audience Services.
+The Development and Marketing Apprentice will report to the Marketing Manager, Development Manager, and Audience Services Manager.
 Apprentice will assist in the day to day operations of the marketing and development department by assisting with Triad Stage’s online publication and social media platforms, drafting press releases and email content, maintaining community calendar listings, maintaining donor records, sending donor acknowledgements, conducting donor research, providing assistance with annual campaign efforts and mailings, and assisting with special events.
-They will also work with Director of Audience Services as the Co-House Manager for our five MainStage productions.
+They will also work with the Audience Services Manager as the Co-House Manager for 5-6 MainStage productions.
 Ideal candidates are organized, driven, detail oriented, able to multi-task and work independently, and able to seamlessly engage with audience members.
 There is a seasonal stipend and shared housing available.

 General Management Apprenticeship

-The General Management Apprentice will report to the General Manager and the Director of Audience Services.
-Apprentices will assist in the day to day operation of the theater by serving as the volunteer coordinator, assisting the General Manager with administrative tasks such as data entry, account reconciliations, and preparation of budget documents and financial statements, working with the Company Manager on guest artist relations, and serving under the Director of Audience Services as the Co-House Manager for our five MainStage productions.
+The General Management Apprentice will report to the General Manager and the Audience Services Manager.
+Apprentices will assist in the day to day operation of the theater by serving as the volunteer coordinator, assisting the General Manager with administrative tasks such as data entry, account reconciliations, and preparation of budget documents and financial statements, working with the Company Manager on guest artist relations, and serving under the Audience Services Manager as the Co-House Manager for our five MainStage productions.
 Ideal candidates are organized, driven, detail oriented, able to multi-task and work independently, and able to seamlessly engage with audience members and coordinate volunteer ushers while offering exceptional hospitality.
 There is a seasonal stipend and shared housing available.